w3c-fedid/FedCM/explainer.md

 The RP initiated `login` API allows an RP to log the user into using their federated credentials.
-The result of the `login` call allows the RP to know if the user has consented to the authentication.
+The result of the `login` call allows the RP to know if the user has approved the authentication.
 The returned tokens can then be used as needed.

 ```js